-I. Program Duration: The program will last two or three weeks and be scheduled to occur between late July and the end of August.

-- J. Children's Classroom: A minimum of 36 hours of total "class" time with children will occur over this two- to three-week period. - K. Family Engagement: The program will include a minimum of 15 hours of family engagement activities, using the following strategies: - Parent orientation prior to the start of the program.
-(1 hour minimum) - Facilitated parent group during the summer, which must include parent group activities but may also include other activities, such as volunteering or parent-child reading time in the children's classroom, or home visits. - o Individual and/or group transition follow-up activities with families after the start of the school year and before December 31 of that school year.
+- Program Duration: The program will last two or three weeks and be scheduled to occur between late July and the end of August.
+Duration of the program can extend beyond three weeks with additional funding provided by the school district. - II.
+Children's Classroom: A minimum of 36 hours of total "class" time with children will occur over this two- to three-week period. - III.
+Family Engagement: The program will include a minimum of 15 hours of family engagement activities, using the following strategies: - Parent orientation prior to the start of the program.
+(1 hour minimum) - Facilitated parent group during the summer, which must include parent group activities but may also include other activities, such as volunteering or parent-child reading time in the children's classroom, or home visits. - Individual and/or group transition follow-up activities with families after the start of the school year.
 (2 hours minimum) - Remaining hours can be spent in any of the activities above and/or in other strategies for engaging parents of children participating in the program to support the transition to kindergarten. - All family engagement activities should be designed to honor parents/caregivers as experts in their child's life and to facilitate relationship building between families.